 Though inexperienced, Sabelon is confident that he’s able to make something happen.
 So much so that his recruitment campaign can be considered “assertive”, and word quickly spreads that Bleakfury looks to grow.

 Sup, gamers.
-First and foremost, The Aparoshe Stampede intends to, once established, get into the PCU.
-We’re affiliated with them and intend to roleplay with PCU guilds.
+First and foremost, The Aparoshe Stampede is a PCU guild.
+Use your judgement accordingly with this one.
+We regularly do events and chill/social RP with them, but this isn’t exclusionary of other non-PCU roleplay.
 Just to get that out of the way because it’s apparently a hot topic.
 If you don’t like the PCU, then that’s that.
 If you want to find out why guilds want to be apart of them, you’re more than welcome to find out.

 The main theme of the Guild is a new, fresh banner starting out with a leader who’s ambition might exceed his abilities to lead, but is willing to do so anyway.
 New energy, new banner, new goals.
-There’s a slight military edge to things but not overwhelmingly so.
+The guild is decisively more militant than other Tauren guilds but we’re not a military guild in itself, so you won’t find us doing parades and forming ranks in Thunder Bluff.
 We aim to battle NPC ran events in Mulgore/Barrens/surrounding areas, battling classic Tauren enemies like Quillboar, Harpies, Centaur and even the Venture Co.
-Outside of these events, we aim to work with other guilds to benefit the Horde and enrich the atmosphere.
+Outside of these events.
+We fight the Alliance during RP-PvP events to make them remember why Tauren were an enemy you never wanted to rouse to anger, and we aim to work with other guilds to benefit the Horde and enrich the atmosphere.

 At the same time, being purely ruthless can be uninteresting, and Tauren are known to offer diplomacy if-and-when.
-For that reason, and for necessity and honour, against mutual enemies will the Stampede battle alongside the Alliance, but only in the effort of “not dying to the bigger enemy”.
+If necessity demands it, we oblige to work with neutral guilds against mutual enemies.
+The Alliance may be a consideration if it really came down to us or a greater threat.
 Otherwise, you can get off our land or we’ll bury you underneath it.

 Once established and with large enough numbers, we can run our own events.
 Tauren have a load of cool, untouched things.
 Public rites to prove worth, ceremonies, grand hunts for supplies and meats to restock our villages or trade with allies.
 Respect for the Earthmother.
 Yes, even smoking peace pipes whilst saying how wise we are.